-There can be no guarantee that the redeemable securities will remain listed on the JSE.
+There is no guarantee that the redeemable securities will remain listed on the JSE.
 Despite the presence of market makers, the liquidity of the redeemable securities cannot be guaranteed.

-Redeemable securities may trade at a discount or premium to the NAV.
+The redeemable securities may trade at a discount or premium to the NAV.
 Any termination of a listing would be subject to the JSE's listing requirements.